-Major indicators and targets FY2024/3 results1 Employee engagement (Pride and Motivation) score2: Exceed the score from the previous fiscal year 3.31 pts Average number of childcare leave days taken by male employ- ees: At least 1 month 35.0 days Ratio of women in managerial positions at the head office: 30% (As of April 1, 2031) 16.2% (As of April 1, 2024) Number of personnel applied for open recruitment within the Group3: At least the figure in the previous fiscal year - Right person to the right job score2: At least the score in the previous fiscal year 2.70 pts Average number of paid leave days taken: At least 18 19.5 days
+Major indicators and targets FY2024/3 results1 Employee engagement (Pride and Motivation) score2: Exceed the score from the previous fiscal year 3.31 pts Average number of childcare leave days taken by male employ- ees: At least 1 month 35.0 days Ratio of women in managerial positions at the head office: 30% (As of April 1, 2031) 16.2% (As of April 1, 2024) Number of personnel applied for open recruitment within the Group 3 : At least the figure in the previous fiscal year Right person to the right job score2: At least the score in the previous fiscal year 2.70 pts Average number of paid leave days taken: At least 18 19.5 days

-- 1 Results for the entire JAPAN POST GROUP - 2 Survey first conducted in FY2024/3.
+2 Survey first conducted in FY2024/3.
 Rated on a five-point scale (1-5)

-3 Implemented between head office organizations starting in FY2023/3.
-Implemented Groupwide, including front-end organizations, starting in FY2025/3
+Implemented between head office organizations starting in FY2023/3.
+Implemented Group-wide, including front-end organizations, starting in FY2025/3